 1982 saw just 21 birds found.
 US Fish and Wildlife, California department of Fish & Game, the San Diego Zoo and Wild Animal Park (now the San Diego Zoo Safari Park) along with the Los Angeles Zoo decided to begin a captive breeding program.

 In 1985 it was decided that all the wild California condors would be captured to join the breeding program.
 In 1987 the last one was captured meaning 26 birds were part of the breeding program.

 By 1992 there was 52 birds in captivity and 2 of these were released into the wild with another 6 joining them later that year.

-On November 5, 2003 the first chick to successfully fledge in the wild leaves the nest.
+On November 5, 2003 the first chick to successfully fledge in the wild left its nest.

 California condors have the lowest reproductive rate of any bird.